helq/blag/src/blog/posts/2016-01-17-chinese-log-step-1.md

 tags: languages, Chinese, learning, Chinese Log
 ---

+_Updated: 2019.05.29_

+Few years ago, in 2016, I started to learn Chinese, but I very quickly realised what a humongous task it was.
+I had planned to document my whole journey into learning a new language but reality struck hard.
+So, here I am, updating this for the first time in years to tell you that I did not learn much Chinese with the methodology, I wanted to use, and opted for something less hard core, something that takes me 30 minutes a day.
+So far, so good.
+I have tried hard to learn the sounds of the language, some grammar, some basic phrases, and I have gone full into hearing conversations.

+**_Original article:_**

-_This article is part of a series of posts on my Chinese learning experience,_ _for more information visit the [main series page](/blog/posts/2016/01/en/my-chinese-learning-log/)_
+_This article is part of a series of posts on my Chinese learning experience, for more information visit the [main series page](/blog/posts/2016/01/en/my-chinese-learning-log/)_

 Here are the web pages I found useful when reading about Chinese Language as a complete